"

 • SID: 72 inches

-• Patient position: Upright, left lateral preferred, MCP perpendicular to IR
+• Patient position: Upright preferred, left lateral position, MCP perpendicular to IR

-• Adjustments: Shoulders depressed/pulled back, chin elevated slightly
+• Adjustments: Shoulders depressed and pulled back; chin elevated slightly to avoid mandible superimposition

 • CR: Perpendicular to IR at level of C4; top of IR at EAM